-Why has the promotional offer on my credit card stopped?
+Will the promotional offer on my credit card stop?

 While credit card companies are keen to attract new customers by offering extended interest-free periods on purchases, balance transfers and money transfers, a condition of these offers is that the borrower keeps up with at least the minimum monthly repayment.
 Therefore, if you are late or miss even one payment, the offer can be revoked.
 This can have serious implications if you have a sizeable balance on the card as you will be automatically moved to the standard APR, which could result in hundreds of pounds of unexpected interest payments.

 To avoid missing a payment, consider setting up a direct debit so that the payment happens automatically each month.
-If you know you are unlikely to be able to make the late payment, contact the credit card company as soon as possible to try to work out a solution that will enable you to continue to benefit from the introductory interest-free rates.
+If you know you are unlikely to be able to make the late payment, contact the credit card company as soon as possible to try to work out a solution that will enable you to continue to benefit from the introductory interest-free rate.

 I can't pay my credit cards – what will happen?

 If you are unable to make any payment on your credit card, look at the following options:

 - Explore whether you can move your credit card debt to another card with an interest-free offer.
 This could give you valuable breathing space and allow you to work out a longer term solution to your problems.
 You can read more in our article 'What is a balance transfer credit card and how does it work?'.

 - Consider a personal loan, which could be used to pay off your credit card debt, meaning you are borrowing with a significantly lower interest rate.
 It may also help to pay off the debt quicker as most loans have a fixed repayment amount as well as a fixed term. we have more information in our article 'Is it better to get a credit card or a personal loan?'.